Dynamic Debt Swapping in Financial Networks: Debt Swap Dynamics

 Hence, a single phase contains at most $m^2$ many $v$-improving active extension swaps. \end{proof}

 This result is potentially surprising, since for other allocation rules there are indeed extremely long sequences of such swaps.
-In Appendix~\ref{app:proofs} we prove that with proportional rules there are exponentially long sequences of $v$-improving semi-positive swaps.
+Indeed, with proportional rules there are exponentially long sequences of $v$-improving semi-positive swaps.

-\begin{restatable}{proposition}{propProportionExp} There is an initial financial network with $n$ banks, $n$ edges, and proportional allocation rule, from which there is a sequence of $\Omega(2^n)$ many $v$-improving semi-positive swaps. \end{restatable}
+\begin{restatable}{proposition}{propProportionExp} There is a financial network with $n$ banks, $n$ edges and proportional allocation rule, from which there is a sequence of $\Omega(2^n)$ many $v$-improving semi-positive swaps. \end{restatable}